 Properties with 2.5% tax reduction represents the number of properties that claim the 2.5% property tax reduction in a given area.
 A homeowner has to both own and occupy the property in order to apply for this reduction.
-Information is from the Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from the Cuyahoga County Fiscal Office.

 Properties with Homestead tax reduction represents the number of properties that claim the Homestead Exemption in a given area, which allows senior and permanently disabled individuals in Ohio to exempt \$25,000 of the market value of their home from all local property taxes.
-Information is from the Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from the Cuyahoga County Fiscal Office.